TYPO3-Documentation/t3docs-screenshots/README.rst

 expressions are supported and automatic suggestion of available paths is enabled.

 .. image:: docs/screenshots_manager_compare_searchbox.png

+Optionally sort the list by criteria, such as difference, file name or file path.

 When you have confirmed the changes, pressing the "Copy screenshots" button will copy the screenshots to the original location.